Morrison v. Olson: Majority

 The Court held that the independent counsel provision of the Ethics in Government Act did not violate the principle of separation of powers because it did not increase the power of one branch at the expense of another.
-Instead, even though the President (an executive office) cannot fire Independent Counsel, he still counts as an officer of the Executive branch, i.e., he is not under the control of either the U.S. Congress or the courts.
+Chief Justice Rehnquist chided the dissent's rigid application of the separation of powers:

+[This] rigid demarcation—a demarcation incapable of being altered by law in the slightest degree, and applicable to tens of thousands of holders of offices neither known nor foreseen by the framers—depends upon an extrapolation from general constitutional language which we think is more than the text will bear.

+While applying the structural principles of Humphrey's Executor v.
+United States the Supreme Court did not rely on that decision's reasoning.
+Chief Justice Rehnquist's opinion has been labelled "functionalist" by supporters of the so-called unitary executive theory.

+The Court had decided only two years earlier in Bowsher v.
+Synar that interpreting statutes to implement their requirements is "the very essence of 'execution' of the law".
+Reaffirming Bowsher's interpretation of Myers v.
+United States, Chief Justice Rehnquist allowed an exception for inferior officers, finding that an independent counsel appointed by the Special Division to investigate high-level misconduct would not "impermissibly burden" the president's responsibility under Article II to "take care that the laws be faithfully executed".

 Justice Scalia's dissent

-Justice Scalia, the lone dissenter, said that the law should be struck down because (1) criminal prosecution is an exercise of "purely executive power" and (2) the law deprived the president of "exclusive control" of that power.
+Justice Antonin Scalia, the lone dissenter, said that the law should be struck down because (1) criminal prosecution is an exercise of "purely executive power" and (2) the law deprived the president of "exclusive control" of that power.

-In his opinion, Scalia predicted how the law might be abused in practice, writing, "I fear the Court has permanently encumbered the Republic with an institution that will do it great harm."
-Scalia's dissent in Morrison is frequently cited as one of his most memorable and rhetorically powerful opinions, and it is considered by many to be at the top of the list.
+Heidi Kitrosser criticized the dissent for treating political accountability as important to the presidency but a dangerous temptation for members of Congress.
+Scalia viewed the President's inability to control the independent counsel as undermining political accountability.
+By contrast, in discussing Congress's role in creating the independent counsel, Scalia portrays political responsiveness as a source of pressure that may lead legislators to support legislation they recognize as harmful to the system of government.
+He attributes this to the political difficulty of opposing or later repealing a measure associated with ethics in government.

 Reactions

 Conservatives like Senator Bob Dole shared similar concerns when Lawrence Walsh announced the re-indictment of former defense secretary Caspar Weinberger on charges related to the Iran–Contra affair four days before the 1992 U.S. presidential election.
-Critics also sensed partisan politics when Walsh's office leaked a note suggesting President Bush Sr. had lied about his connections to the affair.
+Critics also sensed partisan politics when Walsh's office leaked a note suggesting President George H. W. Bush had lied about his connections to the affair.

 Concerns were also raised, in line with Scalia's dissent, when independent counsel Kenneth Starr spent $40 million and more than four years investigating President Clinton's land deals and extramarital affairs.
-Writing in the New York Times while Starr's work was ongoing, legal journalist Linda Greenhouse reported that Scalia's dissent, formerly disregarded by liberals, was instead being "cited and passed around in liberal circles like samizdat."
+Writing in The New York Times while Starr's work was ongoing, legal journalist Linda Greenhouse reported that Scalia's dissent, formerly disregarded by liberals, was instead being "cited and passed around in liberal circles like samizdat."